House on track to raise debt ceiling and avert default, with Biden and McCarthy confident of passage

 On Wall Street, stock prices were down.

-The final House vote was expected in the evening.
-The bill would then go to the Senate, where Democratic Majority Leader Chuck Schumer and Senate Republican leader Mitch McConnell are working for passage by week’s end.
+After the House finishes work, the bill will go to the Senate, where Democratic Majority Leader Chuck Schumer and Senate Republican leader Mitch McConnell are working for passage by week’s end.

 Schumer warned there is ”no room for error.”